The stability and energy exchange mechanism of divergent states with real energy: Method

-Firstly, we will introduce the establishment of one dimension(1D) time-independent CETM.
-Considering a segmented potential\cite{fot2}, of which the total segment number is $N$, the solution of time-independent Schr$\ddot{o}$dinger equation on certain segment is the superposition of plane wave\cite{Jonsson,Jirauschek}.
-That is: $\Psi_i=A_ie^{-\mathrm{i}k_ix}+B_ie^{\mathrm{i}k_ix}$, where $k_i=\sqrt {2m(E-V_i)}$, \cite{fot3}and $A_i, B_i$ are coefficient.
-Natural unit is adopted in this work, namely $\hbar=1$, mass $m=1$ and so on.
-According to continuity condition, there are two equations at border $x_i$.
-They are: $\Psi_i(x_i)=\Psi_{i+1}(x_i)$ and $\Psi_i'(x_i)=\Psi_{i+1}'(x_i)$.
-The transfer relations is obtained by solving the equations set.
+To study the special wave function that is unconstrained or partially constrained by the boundary condition, we combined the transfer matrix method\cite{Johnson-91,VigneronLambin-92,GhatakThyagarajan-94} and the shooting method\cite{GiordanoNakanishi-32,PressTeukolsky-33,Harrison-42}.
+Considering a segmented 1D potential, the solution for the time-independent Schr\"odinger equation on a certain segment is the superposition of a plane wave.
+That is, $\Psi_i=A_ie^{-\mathrm{i}k_ix}+B_ie^{\mathrm{i}k_ix}$, where $k_i=\sqrt {2m(E-V_i)}$.
+A natural unit is adopted in this work, namely, $\hbar=1$, mass $m=1$ and so on.
+According to the continuity condition, there are two equations at border $x_i$, namely $\Psi_i(x_i)=\Psi_{i+1}(x_i)$ and $\Psi_i'(x_i)=\Psi_{i+1}'(x_i)$.
+The transfer relations can be obtained by solving the set of equations\cite{Jirauschek-2,JonssonEng-7}.

-The forenamed description is consistent with literature.
-The following treatment and way of thinking will be totally different from TMM.

-At a certain border, two independent equations, among which there are five unknown quantities $A_i$, $B_i$, $A_{i+1}$, $B_{i+1}$, $E$, are procurable by continuity condition.
-All tries in finding the third equation are failure.
-Probability conservation, and so on, are all included in the two equations.
-However, utilizing infinity boundary condition to solve $2N$ simultaneous equations set, such as TMM, is insufficiently concise.
-Under normal circumstances, $A_i, B_i$ in expression $\Psi_i$ is unknown.
-Since wavefunction multiplied by a nonzero number doesn't change its eigenvalue, when choosing $i=j$ as the transfer starting point, it's secure to set $A_j=1$ excepting for start at $\infty$.
-If energy $E$ is treated as a continuous variate, in order to obtain the eigenstate of specific energy, we could assign an arbitrary value to $B_j$.
-Then there are only two variates $A_{j+1}$, $B_{j+1}$ left.
-Now, we can obtain the wavefunction $\Psi(E, A_j=1, B_j)$ by above transfer relations.
-Without doubt, the $\Psi$ obtained by CETM satisfy $\hat{H}\Psi=E\Psi$, namely the solutions of CETM are energy eigenstates without exception.

-Above is the base content of CETM.
-The main differences from other methods are treating energy as a continuous variate, discarding boundary condition and meeting the continuity condition to the greatest extent, which make CETM quite suitable to exactly solve the eigenstates of arbitrary energy.
-In practice, CETM is much faster than TMM and other methods\cite{fot4}.